Does Your Start-Up Have What It Takes?

-Starting your own business or going out on your own can be a daunting and risky adventure.
-The potential business success can be a huge motivation, you really need to care and love what you do to last the long haul.
+Starting your own business can be a daunting and risky adventure.
+The potential business success can be a huge motivation, but passion, planning and resilience are vital in ensuring your new start-up is successful.

 Are you working ON your business or IN your business?